carlwiedemann/carlwiedemann.github.io/md/2023-01-17-introducing-foresite.md

 ## From "Low-code" to "Low-feature"

-The genesis Foresite came from my familiarity with [Paul Graham's website](http://paulgraham.com/index.html).
+The genesis of Foresite came from my familiarity with [Paul Graham's website](http://paulgraham.com/index.html).

 Graham's list of [essays](http://paulgraham.com/articles.html) are some of the best known writing about software and startups.
 Yet despite the dated styling and layout of Graham's, consider his implementation.